 Building audience personas requires some research chops, a touch of intuition, and a bit of creativity.
 It will be worth it, though—what you learn may very well change many of the assumptions you have about your customers.
 Read on to learn how to create audience personas that will get you closer to your customers.

 Bonus: Download a free guide that reveals how to increase social media engagement with better audience research, sharper customer targeting, and Hootsuite’s easy-to-use social media software.

 Bonus: Download a free guide that reveals how to increase social media engagement with better audience research, sharper customer targeting, and Hootsuite’s easy-to-use social media software.Get the free guide right now!

 Research your customer

 Collect customer demographic information: basic info that includes gender, age, income level, employment, location, and education.
 There are a few ways to get this kind of data, depending on what resources you have access to.
 Facebook, Twitter, and LinkedIn offer basic demographic data, so they’re a great place to start.
 A bigger budget, higher traffic, or big email list might allow you to create email surveys, online surveys, focus groups, and even conduct customer interviews.
 Remember, the more data you accumulate here, the more accurate your personas will be later.
-For more customer research tips and tools, download the free guide below.
+For more customer research tips and tools, download the free guide above.